ki-preclinical-imaging-and-testing/science_data_kit/docs/high_priority_tasks.md

 # Science Data Kit High Priority Tasks

+> **DEPRECATED**: This document is maintained for historical reference only and is no longer actively updated.
+Please refer to the [roadmaps/index.md](roadmaps/index.md) for current development priorities and plans.

 This document provides detailed implementation guidance for the high-priority tasks identified in the roadmap.
 These tasks are critical for the core functionality of the application and should be addressed first.

 ## 1. Map Functionality Debugging and Rebuilding